 A good example is one of my biggest passions: running.
 Running has a great impact on my happiness.
 But does that mean I should run every waking hour of my life?

 The benefits of journaling, running, or anything really, diminishes as the quantity increases.
 That’s why you need to properly moderate the time you spend on these things.

 These examples of how journaling can be harmful are easily avoided when a little moderation is applied.

 Have I ever been harmed by journaling?

-As I said, I’ve written 275,000 words in my journal and I have never felt anxious or troubled by my words.
+No. As I said, I’ve written over 400,000 words in my journal and I have never felt anxious or troubled by my words.
 And before you ask, there is plenty of negativity in my journal!
 I don’t just write about the positive things that are happening in my life.
-If you want to know more, I publish parts of my personal happiness journal every month.
-These will show you a little more about how I fill my journal! 🙂

 No idea what to write about in your journal?

 If you have no idea what to write about, then you’re not alone.
 A lot of people pick up the pencil but don’t know where or how to start journaling.